Mpumalanga Provincial Legislature

 The Mpumalanga Provincial Legislature (MPL), previously known as the Eastern Transvaal Legislature, is the primary legislative body of the South African province of Mpumalanga.

 The First Legislature was inaugurated in May 1994 as the Eastern Transvaal Legislature.
 It was renamed in 1995.

 The Provincial Legislature, along with the other provincial legislatures of South Africa, exists by virtue of Chapter 6 of the Constitution of South Africa.
 It is unicameral, and consists of 30 members elected by a system of party-list proportional representation.

-The Sixth Provincial Legislature was elected on 8 May 2019 in South Africa's 2019 general elections.
+The 7th Provincial Legislature was elected on 29 May 2024 in South Africa's 2024 general elections.
 A majority of the members belong to the African National Congress.

+At the commencement of the 7th provincial legislature on 14 June 2024, the number of seats allocated to the Mpumalanga Provincial Legislature increased from 30 to 51.

 Powers

 The Mpumalanga Provincial Legislature elects the Premier of Mpumalanga.
 The legislature can force the Premier to resign by passing a motion of no confidence.
 Although the Executive Council is appointed by the Premier of Mpumalanga, the legislature may pass a motion of no confidence to compel the Premier to reorient the Council.
 The legislature also appoints Mpumalanga's delegates to the National Council of Provinces, allocating delegates to parties in proportion to the number of seats each party holds in the legislature.

 The legislature has the power to pass legislation in various fields mentioned in the national constitution; in some fields the legislative power is shared with the national parliament, while in others it is reserved to Mpumalanga alone.
 The fields include such matters as health, education, agriculture, housing, environmental protection, and development planning.

 The legislature oversees the administration of the provincial government, and the Premier and the members of the Executive Council are required to report to the legislature on the performance of their responsibilities.
 The legislature also manages the fiscal matters of the provincial government by way of the appropriation bills which determine the provincial budget.